All data is current as of 2013, unless otherwise noted.

 Percentage of alternative funding: 0%

-The right to counsel in Florida should be considered state-funded, with some exceptions.
+The right to counsel in Florida is considered state-funded, with some exceptions.
 Counties, for example, are required to provide office space and informational technology services for the 20 circuit public defenders.
-In addition, a few counties and municipalities contract with circuit public defenders to provide representation in non-state misdemeanor cases.
-Counties are also not prohibited from contributing resources to circuits for special projects (for example, creating specialized units for early appointment of counsel or providing attorneys for county-based specialty courts, such as mental health court).
+In addition, a few counties and municipalities pay the circuit public defender officess to provide representation in non-state misdemeanor cases.
+Counties are also not prohibited from contributing resources to circuits for special projects, for example, creating specialized units for early appointment of counsel or providing attorneys for county-based specialty courts such as a mental health court.

 Source of data: original research conducted by Sixth Amendment Center staff.